BlankParenthesis/PxlsNetworking/core.md

 ## /board/data/modified
 ### GET
+Represents the last-modified time for all pixels on the board.
+#### Response
 Binary data.
 32-bit timestamp for every pixel.
 Bytes are little-endian ordered.
 Board data is ordered left-to-right, top-to-bottom.
 Timestamp is seconds since `createdAt` as defined in `/board/info`.
-Each timestamp represents the last-modified time for a pixel.

 #### Errors
 | Response Code | Cause                            |
 |---------------|----------------------------------|